adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 }
 ```

+!!! warn "Ensure you use HTTPS"
+    If you copy the URL on the Overview page of your App Service, you will get the http
+    version of the endpoint.
+You must provide the https version of the endpoint when
+    using App Service.
+The http endpoint redirects to https and the standard HttpClient
+    does not handle redirects.

 The Azure Mobile Apps Client SDK takes a lot of the pain out of communicating
 with the mobile backend that we have already published.
 Just swap **my-backend** out for the
 name of your mobile backend and the rest is silently dealt with.